LucilleLetour/word-wrap/README.md

 In order to determine if the queue is correct, we have a print queue method that locks at the moment and reads to entire queue from the start of the queue.

 ## Project layout ##
 There are two queues: One for storing directories and one for storing files.
 Each worker will have access to both of the queues to determine when the thread should stop running.
+There is one master thread in which the program will start and it will start M directory worker threads and N file worker threads.
+Thus at most 1 + M + N threads will start.

 ## Part III: Directory Worker ##
 For each directory worker that we start, it will continue as long as there is a node in the directory or there is a potential directory that can be added into the queue.
 As a base case, if this condition is no longer true, it will signal dequeue_ready, unlock mutex locks, and end the thread.
 Else, it will wait until there is a dequeue ready signal.
 After receving a signal, it will once again check if it can be dequeued.
 Else it will exit as normal.
 If there was a successful dequeue, it will open the directory and and go through each item.
 If the item is a file, it will be enqueued into the file queue.
 It will also check for the "wrap." case and "."/".." case as well.
 If the item is a directory, it will be enqueued to the directory queue.
 After that it will continue as normal and start again.